Scroll to top

 Wednesday, Social Sciences

-Modern Atlantic and European anthropology, politics, and linguistics.
-Lecture and seminar, with attention to above assigned, along with associated studies.
+Modern conversations in human and social sciences.
+Lecture and seminar, with attention to above assigned, Alexis de Tocqueville, Democracy in America (1835-1840) and WEB DuBois, Black Reconstruction in America (1935), along with associated studies.

 Thursday, Natural Sciences

-Modern Atlantic and European natural and applied science.
-Lecture and seminar, with attention to [insert].
+Modern conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, [insert].

 — Third Week

 Third Week; October.
-Our course of study continues after this first midterm period.
+Our course of study continues as follows:

 — Fourth Week